 Dr. Jim Tucker is a child psychologist and Associate Professor of Psychiatry and Neurobehavioral Sciences at the University of Virginia School of Medicine.
 He has worked with many children who have inexplicably recounted "memories that are not their own, that are often linked to real-life individuals who lived decades in the past, and thousands of miles away.”
 One of his most convincing cases concerned a boy named James Leininger, who, at age 2, began having “terrible nightmares of violent plane crashes."
 According to this article, Leininger was able to recount vivid details about World War II military operations; he also ... and inexplicably ... knew a great deal about fighter jets.

 Most significantly, however, Leininger was able to recall the name of a real aircraft carrier and a real soldier (one James Huston) who had actually died near Iwo Jima.
 Every detail the boy put forth has since been verified.
-There's no way of "proving" the story in the linear sense, but, as Tucker pointed out to NPR in a 2014 interview, “it seems absolutely impossible that [Leininger] could have somehow gained this information as a 2-year-old through some sort of normal means."
+There's no way of "proving" the story in the linear sense, but, as Tucker pointed out to NPR in a 2014 interview, “it seems absolutely impossible that [Leininger] could have somehow gained this information as a 2-year-old through some sort of normal means."1,252151Is this convincing?

 A 4-Year-Old Told UVA He Was A Reincarnated Film Agent